jorisd/QtBitcoinTrader/README.md

  If you want to help me, than donate to 1d6iMwjjNo8ZGYeJBZKXgcgVk9o7fXcjc

  Next ToDo:
- 1) Make simple rules working
- 2) Add support of other than USD currencies
- 3) Add localization support
+ 1) Add localization support
- 4) Add realtime charts
+ 2) Add realtime charts
- 5) Make rules more advanced
+ 3) Make rules more advanced

 Change Log

+v0.95a
+- Fixed fee calculator

+v0.94
+- Rules finally working!
+- Fixed some minor bugs

+v0.93
+- Fixed critical ui bug where was wrong field in orders table

 v0.92
 - Fixed minor bugs in ui and currencies